swiftlang/swift-evolution/proposals/NNNN-borrow-accessors.md

 }
 ```

 Note:  We’ve included an explicit `return` keyword in the above examples to clarify the distinction with `yielding borrow` and `yielding mutate` which use a `yield` keyword.
-As with other return values in Swift, the `return` keyword is optional.
+As with other return values in Swift, the `return` keyword is optional when the body is a single expression.

 ## Detailed design